Lebowski89/blog/content/playbook.md

 Key to the single playbook setup are conditionals, because:

-   1) When I run a playbook I typically only want a single role to run (with few exceptions).
+   1) I typically only want a single role to run at a time (with few exceptions).
    2) The tasks and roles I have are typically written for a single host

 Thus, each task within the `playbook.yml` will look like the following: